NMR Investigation on Honeycomb Iridate Ag$_3$LiIr$_2$O$_6$: Conclusions

 \section{Conclusions}

 We have probed the intrinsic spin susceptibility and spin dynamics of a clean sample A of Ag$_3$LiIr$_2$O$_6$ using $^7$Li NMR.
-The local maximum in $1/T_1^{stretch}$ along with the behaviour of the very fast component in the ILT is consistent with parts of the sample exhibiting long-range ordering starting $T_N = 9\pm1$~K. However, the highly distributed $1/T_1$ below 9~K obscures clear signatures of a N\'{e}el transition and the ILT analysis revealed that some parts are already entering the ordered phase below $\sim$10~K while some other fraction is still fluctuating even for nominally defect-free sample A.
+The sharp peak in $1/T_1^{stretch}$ along with the behavior of the very fast component in the ILT is consistent with $\sim 60\%$ of the sample exhibiting long-range ordering starting $T_N = 9\pm1$~K. However, the ILT analysis of the highly distributed $1/T_1$ revealed that some parts are already entering the ordered phase below $\sim 10$~K while some other fraction is still fluctuating even at 4.2~K for nominally defect-free sample A. This is presumably due to the residual disorder effects arising from stacking faults revealed in TEM measurements.